shivasiddharth/Assistants-Pi/README.md

 ```
 If the contents of .asoundrc are not same as asound.conf, copy the contents from asound.conf to .asoundrc, save using ctrl+x and y

-6. Test the audio setup using:
+6. Bonus Script - Test the audio setup using the following code (optional). **Dont panic if the test does not go through successfully, proceed with the installation**:
 ```
 sudo /home/pi/Assistants-Pi/scripts/audio-test.sh
 ```